BoBch27/firevault_go/README.md

 			- SkipValidation: When used, it means all validation tags will be ingored (the `name` and `omitempty` rules will be acknowledged).
 			- AllowEmptyFields: When invoked with a variable number of `string` params, the fields that match the provided field paths will ignore the `omitempty` and `omitempty_validate` rules.
 This can be useful when a field must be set to its zero value only on certain method calls.
 If not used, or called with no params, all fields will honour the two rules.
 			- ModifyOriginal: When used, if there are transformations which alter field values, the original, passed in struct data will also be updated in place.
 Note: when used, this will make the entire method call thread-unsafe, so should be used with caution.
+			- AsCreate: When used, it allows the application of the same rules as if performing a `Create` operation (e.g. `required_create`), i.e. it performs the same validation as the one before document creation.
+			- AsUpdate: When used, it allows the application of the same rules as if performing an `Update` operation (e.g. `required_update`), i.e. it performs the same validation as the one before document updating.
 	- *Returns*:
 		- error: An `error` in case something goes wrong during validation.
 	- ***Important***: